INTERVIEW BY MARKO SYRJALA

 WOLF: Yes, we had Ken Mary.
 One thing after another happened.
 Stefan left the band, we had to try and find a different replacement drummer from one day to the next, and then we had Jim Stacey in the band, and he wasn’t an original band member, and we had a new singer.
 So all of a sudden, there were three new guys and only two original guys, and it was like, I looked around, and one day I realized no stage “this is really not as good as I wish it was.”
 It was kind of a sinking ship.
 And on top of all that, we had these personal problems, and all of a sudden, there was this sort of famous fistfight between Peter Baltes and David.
 That’s when we talked to each other, and we thought, “Man, we should just pack up and go!”
 This is not like what we wanted to do.
 It was like beating a dead horse.
 I think the last straw was Stefan Kauffman leaving the band.
 Mid-tour, too.

 METAL-RULES: Was it because of the back problems?

 WOLF: I think it was, but honestly, it was as much a mental thing as it was a health thing.
 Yeah, he had a back problem, but he was sick of it also.
 It was many things coming together.
 I’m no doctor – I don’t know how fucked-up his back really is?

-METAL-RULES: On that tour, you also had W.A.S.P. with you.
+METAL-RULES: That tour was a co-headline tour with W.A.S.P.
 How was it working with Blackie and the guys?
-I?ve heard so many bad stories about them?
+I’ve heard so many bad stories about them?